|Recent Forum Topics BloodBowl/FUMBBL Net...||NAF event: The Good,...||(Kickstarter) Ogre a...|

 5. Consider Dodging all remaining Goblins in enemy Tackle Zones and repositioning them.
 Consider the risks of failure for each individually or in some circumstances if it would not just be better to keep the Goblin marking the opposing player.
 Remember the less Blocks the better!

 As is always the case, assume you will fail all dice rolls and look at how it will leave you if your action would cause a Turn-Over before taking that action!

 Do not throw your Goblins unless its a crisis situation or you're going for a one turn Touchdown on Turn 8.
-Just look at the figures- it takes 4+/2+ Really Stupid, 2+ Really Hungry and 4+ Pass Action to even get that Goblin in the air!
+For context on why not to throw your goblin ball carrier mid-drive on offense, Just look at the figures- it takes 4+/2+ Really Stupid, 2+ Really Hungry and 3+ Pass Action to even get that Goblin in the air!
 There's also the chance of a failed landing causing a Turnover if that Goblin has the Ball.
-That's not even taking into account the hand-off to the Goblin that's standing beside the Troll!

 Guard will instantly help with the survivability of your Goblins and is pretty much a no-brainer for your initial standard Troll skill.
 Break Tackle will allow your Trolls to become much more mobile, giving them an effective AG5 when Dodging for the reposition/Blitz.
 Any regular skills after this point are extras.
 Stand Firm will help the Troll's task as road block, and Grab will help clear the way to allow your Goblins to break through.

 Doubles are always excellent on Trolls, and you will most likely be spoilt for choice every time.
 The best immediate choices are Block and Pro.
 Block is again a no-brainer, vastly improving the Trolls Bash power/defence.
 Pro is also a fairly strong choice though, and can be used to help negate bodged Negatrait rolls.
 Re-rolling Really Stupid or just as a personal Re-Roll not effected by the Loner trait is very handy!